 1. LEGO Mindstorms EV3

 In this LEGO Mindstorms robotics kit, you’ll receive 601 pieces and a smartphone, tablet, PC, and macOS control.
 It’s an easy to assemble LEGO kit that can be put together in merely a couple of hours.
-With the number of pieces available in this robot kit, you have access to five different robots and exciting designs that come with their unique robots and programming features.
+With the number of pieces available in this robot kit, you have access to five different robots and exciting designs with their unique robots and programming features.
 The main design – SPIK3R – is a standing LEGO robot that can walk, talk, and interact with objects.
 Other designs of robots include R3PTAR, TRACK3R, GRIPP3R, and EV3STORM.